Gratheon/website/about/company/🍰 Equity and fundraising plan.md

 ![](../img/pie.jpg)
 </div></div>

 💡 This page is summarizing the long-term **plan** of the equity program for the employees, founders, investors and advisors.
+At this phase these are just fantasies, but it should give insight for investors and potential employees into our [🫀 Culture and values](🫀%20Culture%20and%20values/🫀%20Culture%20and%20values.md) and reasoning

 Equity is a mechanism of motivation and compensation at startups with early company stages when risks are high and cash is low as well as attracting and retaining professional talent at later company phases.